Read & absorb BEFORE you apply – this is important stuff!

 What are we looking for?

 From the delegates we’re looking for – quite simply – the cream of the crop!
 You’ll already be passionate about the industry you want to enter; you’ll be bright, ambitious, determined to succeed, a good writer and you’ll ideally have a proven track record of ‘getting involved’ (maybe you’re volunteering with local sporting groups or charities or you’ve been your class representative etc?)
-Your online presence will already be strong and you’ll be interested in the latest development and always learning
+Your online presence will already be strong and you’ll be interested in the latest development and always learning.

 Will I be given a travel allowance?

 No – unless otherwise agreed with your employer.
 As with any apprenticeship or college/university course, you’ll be expected to make your own way to your office and the training academy in Manchester at your own expense so please bear this in mind when applying.
 For apprentices much further afield to Manchester, then the employer will pay for any travel to the academy in Manchester.

 *What’s a creative agency?

 It’s a business that works for lots of different companies, helping them communicate with their customers.
 It can be a public relations agency (helping businesses get their stories and messages onto media, such as TV, radio and newspapers), an advertising agency (creating and placing advertisements into magazines and newspapers, as well as onto TV and radio) or a digital agency (creating websites for companies and helping drive traffic to these websites via various marketing techniques).
 All of these agencies rely need to consistently produce high quality content, no matter what channel it’s meant for.
 Most of these creative agencies also offer social media services to their clients and so are always looking to employ bright, young social media specialists.